niftynei/HSFacesAndroid/README.md

 # Onward and upward
 ## Current work in progress
-- [ ] Massive refactoring and look and feel project to make app easier to use and more delightful
+- [x] Massive refactoring and look and feel project to make app easier to use and more delightful
-- [ ] Moving over from a local database model populated via a scrape to a local database model populated via the API.
+- [x] Moving over from a local database model populated via a scrape to a local database model populated via the API.

 ## Proposed future work
 - [ ] Keep list of common nicknames
 - [ ] Integration with phone contacts
-- [ ] Ability to message a Hacker Schooler from the app
+- [ ] Ability to message a Hacker Schooler from the app -- Requires exposing phone numbers via API

 # Getting the app up and running